dwhall/HeyMac/docs/HeyMacProtocol.md

 if it is not also authenticated.
 If both encryption and authentication are enabled, encryption is performed first and authentication is performed afterward.
-Authentication is performed starting at the PVS field and continuing to the end of the payload (which may be encrypted).
+Authentication is performed starting at the PID_Ver field and continuing to the end of the payload (which may be encrypted).

 ### HeyMac Encryption